onre/m122usbcon/README.md

 ## The serial monitor

 If you need to debug your keyboard, this feature can be useful.
-It is enabled by default, so all you need to do is upload the firmware and tell your communications software to connect to the microcontroller.
+To use it, build and install the firmware and then tell your communications software to connect to the microcontroller.
 If you use [C-Kermit](https://www.kermitproject.org/), you can use the included `serialmon.krm` script.
 You may need to adjust the port names to match your system.

+Once the connection is established, press the shortcut defined in `firmware/firmware.ino` to activate the monitor.
+The default shortcut is the extreme left and right keys of the number row.

 The monitor accepts a few commands.
 Press `r` to reset the keyboard, `i` to ask for ID, `x` to show which keys are currently being held and `s` to send arbitrary byte of data to it, input in hex.
 You can exit the hex input by pressing `Esc` or `Spacebar`.